SlapOS/slapos/software/rapid-cdn/README.rst

 Instantiated cluster structure
 ------------------------------

-Instantiating caddy-frontend results with a cluster in various partitions:
+Instantiating Rapid.CDN results with a cluster in various partitions:

  * master (the controlling one)
  * kedifa (contains kedifa server)